isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    All packets will be send to source address of an incoming packet - use only for testing
+    All packets will be sent to source address of an incoming packet - use only for testing

 This message is printed then KEA_TEST_SEND_RESPONSES_TO_SOURCE environment variable is set.
 It's causing Kea to send packets to